-Settled in the heart of Tuscany, it's almost a requirement to venture out of Florence and see the hillside vineyards and medieval towns that are so close by.
+If you have the time to explore outside of Florence, plan a couple day trips to see the hillside vineyards and medieval towns that are so close by.
 My advice?
 Head to the countryside, and out to the Cinque Terre.

-It's no secret that the scenery in Tuscany is some of the best in the world, and you'll probably want to spend a couple days exploring the countryside and its cities.
-Take a day tour on a Fiat or Vespa, on a bicycle, or rent a car to travel on your own.
-A Tuscan cooking class - like this one in Chianti or this one near Siena - was one of our favorite days during our time in Florence.
-You can find my full guide to the Tuscan countryside here.
+To see more of Tuscany’s famous scenery, take a day tour on a Fiat or Vespa, on a bicycle, or rent a car to travel on your own.
+A Tuscan cooking class - like this one in Chianti or this one near Siena - was one of our favorite day trips in Italy.
+Click here for my full guide to the Tuscan countryside!

-The Cinque Terre is not technically part of Tuscany, but after visiting the Leaning Tower of Pisa this string of colourful fishing towns is just an hour away by train.
-Take a couple days if you can to explore Riomaggiore, Manarola, Vernazza, Corniglia, and Monterosso al Mare.
-If you really can't manage more than a day trip, scroll to the bottom of my Cinque Terre guide for my best advice on a whirlwind visit - hopefully (unlike me) you'll avoid getting stuck in Pisa until 2am after a cancelled train.
+Cinque Terre isn’t technically part of Tuscany, but this string of colourful fishing towns is just an hour away from Pisa by train.
+Spend a night or two for the full experience, but if you can't manage more than a day trip, I have a plan for a whirlwind visit.
+You can find it at the bottom of my Cinque Terre guide - hopefully (unlike me) you'll avoid getting stuck in Pisa until 2am after a cancelled train.
 Don't worry, I had friends and prosecco!

 'star' the map below to access it from the google maps app on your phone.